 (Also see: "Doesn't it take too much time to make all these memory palaces?" on our Tips page)

-3. Use spaced repetition: There are definitely tricks for making stronger images (e.g. I shoot for ≤3 images per locus, which helps me), but fading images are an inevitable problem to some extent.
+3. Use spaced repetition & practice testing: There are definitely tricks for making stronger images (e.g. I shoot for ≤3 images per locus, which helps me), but fading images are an inevitable problem to some extent.
 No matter how great my images are, I generally find myself having to review the information a few times.
-I use spaced repetition using Anki to do that.
-After about 2-3 reviews, the info tends to stick well (although I still review it indefinitely as it pops up in Anki).
-I definitely also try to work in as many practice problems (from Qbanks like UWorld, etc.) as well.
+To do this, I use spaced repetition using Anki (a flashcard-based spaced repetition software, or SRS).
+After about 2-3 reviews, the info tends to stick well.
+The learning literature is clear that spaced repetition is a key component of building lasting retention.
+Learning science is also clear that active, effortful recall of material is always best for long-term retention.
+I do targeted rereading when I've failed to recall a particular fact, but I never simply reread blindly.
+I also work in as many vignette-based practice questions (from Qbanks like UWorld, etc.) as I can.
 There's no substitute for that.
+You have to practice like you play, and for medicine, the important exams (USMLEs) are all vignette-based.
+I devote the bulk of my overall study time to these vignette-based Qbanks.
+I generally make flashcards for high-yield material I've missed doing practice questions, and I prioritize these in my Anki reviews.
 While daily reviews aren't always fun, I believe an optimal learning strategy contains not just book learning/review, not just practical experience, but a mix of the two.

 Hopefully this all makes some sense.
 My key realization was definitely #1, and I think that it solved for me the issue that you seem to be running into, while still allowing memory techniques to "work their magic."
 I'm curious to hear your thoughts.

-If you haven't already, I encourage you to check out our Tips page, where we delve into lots of these types of issues.
+If you haven't already, I encourage you to check out our Study Hacks page, where we delve into lots of these types of issues.
 If you'd like to see a practical example, our Tetracyclines video encapsulates all three ideas discussed above in under 20 minutes.
-You can find more real-life examples on our Home page.
+You can find more real-life examples (from topics like medicine, anatomy, pharmacology, and languages) on our Home page.

 Questions or frustrations about using memory techniques/palaces for learning?
 Drop a comment below and let us know your thoughts.